Qiskit/rustworkx/README.md

 pip install rustworkx
 ```

-This will install a precompiled version of rustworkx into your python
+This will install a precompiled version of rustworkx into your Python
 environment.

 ### Installing on a platform without precompiled binaries